Organizadores del evento:

 There is an increasing trend in disasters both in frequency as well as in the damage caused in terms of human casualties, economic and ecological damage.
 With the use of Space Technology and GIS it is possible to assess impacts of natural phenomena like floods, drought, earthquakes, landslides, volcanic eruptions and forest fires.
 Low-cost GIS systems allow local authorities to properly plan the areas under their jurisdiction, and to incorporate the local knowledge and ensure community participation, combined with modeling results from experts.

 To achieve this, professionals needs to be trained in the application of GIS and remote sensing for disaster reduction.
 Disasters Risk Reduction is the key focus area at the national and international level.
-Use of space-based information for risk reduction and management of disasters is well appreciated by the disaster managers.
+Use of for risk reduction and management of disasters is well appreciated by the disaster managers.

 This training programme is particularly aimed at capacity building for Disaster Managers on the applications of space technology for disaster management which will help in bridging the gap between the geo-spatial and disaster management functionaries at various levels.